mgodwin/component-scoped-css/README.md

 For example, `card --red` would correctly apply the styles you're looking for.

 Or you could do something like `button --primary` for example.

-## Why components?

-Structuring your CSS around component boundaries feels fairly natural, components are the part of the web equation that React got right.
-You're already calling it a `Card` in your server side code, so why do you have to call it something else in your CSS?
-Because scope affords us so much isolation, let's call things what they are as much as possible.

-## Why not BEM?

-Most CSS pain comes from global naming: figuring out who owns an element, preventing collisions, and being afraid to refactor.

-BEM, OOCSS, and CSS‑in‑JS all try to solve this with conventions, tooling, or indirection — but the underlying problem is that CSS never had real component boundaries.

-`@scope` finally gives us those boundaries.
-Component‑Scoped CSS uses it to make ownership, nesting, and composition visible directly in the markup, without prefixes, hashes, or build steps.

-## What about tailwind?

-Tailwind is great for rapid prototyping, but you usually end up creating component-like classes ultimately anyways.
-It's great for enforcing consistent spacing/padding and as a way to build a design system with great aesthetics.
-I don't love that it requires it's own set of build tools, and you can get really close to the same functionality with some carefully crafted css variables.